jpt/barlow/README.md

 # Barlow
+### A typeface for cyberspace.

 Named after internet pioneer, EFF co-founder, songwriter, and activist John Perry Barlow.

 ![Barlow Screenshot](https://raw.githubusercontent.com/jpt/barlow/master/Screenshot.png)

 **This is very early-stage, alpha software.
 Use at your own peril.**

+Barlow is a free font.
+If you'd like to support this and other open-source projects, consider making a [donation to the EFF](https://supporters.eff.org/donate).
+To support JPB more directly, please see the [John Perry Barlow Wellness Trust](https://www.johnperrybarlow-wellnesstrust.com/).

 ## Download